geirev/LBM/README.md

 which gives a detailed listing of the CPU time used by each kernel.

-To obtain more realistic profiling, removing the device to host copying which starts dominating for short GPU runs, set runexp to false in infile.in.
-This option also eliminates all the syncs before and after kernal lauches which the profiling reacts on but which has little impact on the total simulation time.
+To obtain more realistic profiling, removing the device to host copying which starts dominating for short GPU runs, set `lnodump` to `true` and  `ltiming` to `false` in `infile.in`.
+This avoids writing dianostic and restart files and eliminates all the syncs before and after kernal lauches which the profiling reacts on but which has little impact on the total simulation time.